core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 frequently, in order to be able to make use of newly defined secondary unit names.
 This can create high load at IANA and a potential single point of failure.
-Instead of pulling the registry in each individual instance of the code, the software update mechanism (or a similar, less frequently triggered mechanism) SHOULD be used to disseminate updated units registries obtained from IANA towards the instances via common repositories.
+Instead of pulling the registry in each individual instance of the code, the software update mechanism (or a similar mechanism visiting IANA less frequently) SHOULD be used to disseminate updated units registries obtained from IANA towards the instances via common repositories.